SanskarGubreley/weather-application-based-on-api/README.md

- a weather application using python which is an api based application using openweather apis
+A weather application using python which is an api based application using openweather apis